Linus045/dotfiles/README.md

   - Remove Battery module if not needed
 3. Install fonts or replace them (e.g. Arch `sudp pacman -S ttf-iosevka-nerd` and reload fonts cache `fs-cache`)

-Programs used for polybar and other stuff
+Programs (partly used for polybar) and general other stuff
   - feh
   - dunst
   - picom